 - Vehicles may not be driven or parked on grassy areas, grounds or sidewalks.

-- Loading and unloading is permitted in front of Main Hall when a vehicle is parked in a proper parking space, or as directed by Campus Security during student move in/out, for a period of 30 minutes maximum.
+- Loading and unloading is permitted in front of Main Hall when a vehicle is parked in a proper parking space, or as directed by Campus Safety and Security during student move in/out, for a period of 30 minutes maximum.
 Be certain to notify the Reception and Information Desk to avoid a citation.

 - Student guests who have a vehicle must register it with the Reception and Information Desk in Main Hall, and may park in the Bell student parking lot, the Health & Counseling Center lot, or the Norfolk Avenue, Randolph Athletic and Dance (RAD) Center parking lot.